marcusoftnet/marcusoftnet.github.io/_posts/2015-10-07-how-trust-kanban-and-a-little-structure-saved-a-life.md

 ---
 layout: post
-title: "How trust, kanban and a little structure changed a life today"
+title: How trust, kanban and a little structure changed a life today
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-10-07 08:47:57
 tags: